Deviance-Project/AAAI2022/README.md

 The files v\_class{Number}\_g{GPS}\_c{Direction} is annotated with corresponding deviance class, GPS and viewpoint direction.

 Note that '+'(ex. v_class2_g35.0911,129.0394_c1+) indicates the additional sets of sequential images in the GPS.

+# Code
+Code will be released with paper.
+[Comming Soon..]